 Thanks to the reduced tax saving potential, some employers may be dissuaded from offering the range of benefits they previously did, but the new legislation doesn’t mean the end for salary sacrifice arrangements.

-It’s worth remembering that employee NI contributions are not affected by the new legislation (only employer NI contributions), which means some degree of financial saving can still be made through salary sacrifice benefits.
+It’s worth remembering that the new legislation does not affect employee NI contributions (only employer NI contributions), which means some degree of financial savings can still be made through salary sacrifice benefits.

-It is also possible that employers may be able to offer their benefits in kind at a discount, so that employees still receive value for money from their salary sacrifice arrangement.
+Employers may also be able to offer their benefits in kind at a discount so that employees still receive value for money from their salary sacrifice arrangement.

 Reward schemes for employees have always been an important way for businesses of all sizes to attract and retain talent, and there are other ways to pass on savings to employees through salary sacrifice.